piepdx/pie-cookbook/drafts/working-draft-tactical.md

 - Minimum “Valuable” Product
 - - -

-## Speed dating or running the gauntlet
+### Speed dating (ask running the gauntlet)

-# Speed dating vs Matchmaking
-When it comes to mentor engagement, no topic is more ripe for discussion — and more likely to rile opinions — than the pros and cons of speed dating and matchmaking.
-But before we get into that, let's explain what we mean by the terms.

 ## Speed dating
-With the speed dating format, either startup or mentor is assigned an area within the accelerator, usually a conference room or section of a larger worker area.
-For this example, let's say it's the Startup Founders.
-The other party — in this case, the Mentor — is assigned the task of moving from station to station to meet with the other party.
+With the speed dating format, either a startup or a mentor is assigned an area within the accelerator, usually a conference room or section of a larger worker area.
+For this example, let's say it's the startup founders, the accelerator participants.
+The other party — in this case, the mentor — is assigned the task of moving from station to station to meet with the other party.
 This usually occurs on a very short timeframe, most commonly between 10 and 30 minutes.

 There is usually a smattering of mentor types, expertise, and skills in these situations, given people's busy schedules.
 It's often a "we'll take who we can get" approach.